rebeccastandig/TheMATCProject/README.md

 ###Check Words Against A Dictionary
 #####celery_tasks.py, wordnik_api.py

 The words that make it through tweet_cleaner.py are then sent to wordnik_api.py.
-There,each word in a tweet is checked against the Wordnik corpus (which pulls from The American Heritage Dictionary, WordNet, Wiktionary, and a variety of other sources).
+There, each word in a tweet is checked against the Wordnik corpus (which pulls from The American Heritage Dictionary, WordNet, Wiktionary, and a variety of other sources).

 ###Put Words & Tweets In The Database
 #####celery_tasks.py, model.py